github/codeql/docs/language/ql-training-rst/java/global-data-flow-java.rst

 .. note::

   The second part is to define what it means to be a sink for this particular problem.
-The queries from the previous slide deck will be useful for this exercise.
+The queries from an :doc:`Introduction to data flow <data-flow-java>`  will be useful for this exercise.

 Solution: Defining sinks
 ========================